422nd Rifle Division (Soviet Union)

 The 422nd Rifle Division was formed for the first time as a standard Red Army rifle division late in 1941, after the Soviet winter counteroffensive had begun, but was soon re-designated.
 A second formation began in March, 1942, again in the far east of Siberia, until July, after which it was moved west to join the reserves of Stalingrad Front in August.
-It was the highest-numbered rifle division to see active service in the front lines during the Great Patriotic War.
+It was the highest-numbered rifle division to see active service in the front lines after the German invasion, Operation Barbarossa.
 Over the course of the next six months, the division distinguished itself in both defensive and offensive fighting and earned its re-designation as the 81st Guards Rifle Division on the first day of March, 1943.
 The 422nd was never reformed.

 1st Formation

 The early history of the 422nd Rifle Division is a convoluted tale.
 A new rifle division began forming on December 1, 1941, in the Far Eastern Front.
 It was originally designated as the 397th Rifle Division, but was only partly formed when it was re-designated as the 422nd on December 25.
 Col. Rodion Nikanorovich Shabalin was appointed to command on the same date.
 Most 400-series rifle divisions ended up being re-designated prior to reaching the front, and in this case the division was re-re-designated while still forming up on January 14, 1942, now as the 2nd formation of the 397th Rifle Division, with Colonel Shabalin still in command.